lsst-dm/dm_dev_guide/build-ci/jenkins-stack-os-matrix.rst

 Running a stack-os-matrix job
 =============================

-1. Open the `stack-os-matrix dashboard <stack-os-matrix>`_ in a browser directly or by clicking on the **stack-os-matrix** job from the main dashboard at https://ci.lsst.codes.
+1. Open the `stack-os-matrix dashboard`_ in a browser directly or by clicking on the **stack-os-matrix** job from the main dashboard at https://ci.lsst.codes.

 2. Click on the **Run** button near the top of the page.